Work

 The food system encompasses the supply chain in which food is grown, processed, distributed, marketed, retailed, and consumed, and the many inputs it consumes, outputs it creates, and people it employs.
 The prevailing food system contains components that harm the environment, negatively affect human health, and contribute to economic inequality.
 According to Paul Hawken’s Drawdown, “what we eat turns out to be the number one cause of global warming.”
 A strong, resilient, and equitable food system can begin to address many of these harms.

-To improve our food system, and together with incredible partners and co-counsel, the Clinic has revised cities’ zoning ordinances to promote urban agriculture and farmers markets, published papers to protect pollinators and discourage pesticide use, ensured implementation of the Food Safety Modernization Act safeguards small and midsize farms across the country, decreased barriers to land access for beginning and minority famers, removed legal barriers to community and commercial composting in Georgia, renegotiated food procurement contracts to bring local food into school cafeterias, partnered with the Working Farms Fund and Emory to build a more resilient local food system, and assessed mechanisms ranging from legal mandates to innovative anaerobic digesting to decrease food waste.
+To improve our food system, and together with incredible partners and co-counsel, the Clinic has partnered with the Working Farms Fund and Emory to build a more resilient local food system, revised cities’ zoning ordinances to promote urban agriculture and farmers markets, published papers to protect pollinators and discourage pesticide use, ensured implementation of the Food Safety Modernization Act safeguards small and midsize farms across the country, decreased barriers to land access for beginning and minority famers, removed legal barriers to community and commercial composting in cities and states across the country, renegotiated food procurement contracts and developed best practices to bring more local, sustainably grown food into public and private institutions, and assessed mechanisms ranging from legal mandates to innovative anaerobic digesting to decrease food waste.

 We’re honored much of this work has received national attention and was featured in the University of California’s Global Food Initiative report, Food Equity, Social Justice, and the Role of Law Schools: A Call to Action.